 The biggest likely source of microplastics in California coastal waters?
 Our car tires

-Humans can do so much better than this within a free and responsible world, without dysfunctional and corrupting systems.
-Currently, the corporate culture (again, mostly Orange stage, but also Green) relies heavily on governmentally enforced “legal rights” that again focus on maximizing profits for shareholders at the expense of many other needs, such as safety, order, beauty, and harmony, in a non-polluted world.
-Teal organizations will not sacrifice responsibility of ownership, sustainability, and environmental stewardship for short-term gains and convenience, nor will they create and promote products that don’t do what they’re supposed to do (allegedly eco-friendly plastics), as noted below:
+Humans can do so much better than this within a free and responsible world, without dysfunctional and corrupting systems that continue to produce vast amounts of waste and impede any recovery.
+Currently, the corporate culture (again, mostly broken Orange stage, but also broken Green) relies heavily on governmentally enforced “legal rights” that mostly focus on maximizing profits for shareholders at the expense of many other needs, such as consideration, safety, order, beauty, and harmony within the world.
+Teal-stage organizations will not sacrifice responsibility of ownership, sustainability, and environmental stewardship for short-term gains and convenience (while externalizing costs), nor will they create and promote products that don’t do what they’re supposed to do (allegedly eco-friendly plastics), as noted below: